springernature/frontend-toolkits/context/brand-context/design-tokens/README.md

 ---
 ## Design Tokens Naming Conventions
 ### Literal Design Tokens
 These are the ‘locked’ tokens, that hold a value that should not change.
-These are primarily used to to create the Relative Design Tokens that can be used in developing components.
+These are primarily used to to create the Alias Design Tokens that can be used in developing components.
 The Design values we have integrated into a Design Tokens workflow are:
 #### Colour
-The `color` Design Tokens will be used for any Relative Design Token defined.
+The `color` Design Tokens will be used for any Alias Design Token defined.
 As the current colour palettes used are relatively small we will name most of the colours.
 For the grayscale colours we will apply a numerical scale to go from white to black, `100` to `900`.
 This naming convention allows for additional grayscale colours to be added over time if needed.
 There are four categories for the colour palettes used across Springer Nature:
 1. UI - These are used for the foreground and background colours of the web page.
 The page background, the header background, the footer background.
 As well as interactive states of text links and buttons.